-The behaviour of these contours as a function of the redshift bin is as expected and reflects the different bias factors of 2MPZ galaxies in the three redshift shells, as discussed in Sect.
-4. The best fit values for the effective linear bias parameters $b{\rm eff}$ are listed in Table 3 together with their 68% confidence interval.
-The relative errors are in the range 20-30%, to be compared with typical 10% errors in the estimate of the LRG galaxies obtained by Thomas et al. (2011).
-Our results are also in good agreement with the 2MPZ galaxy linear bias parameters obtained by cross-correlating galaxy catalogues with CMB Planck maps to search for the integrated Sachs Wolfe effect (Stölzner et al. 2017).
+The behaviour of these contours as a function of the redshift bin is as expected and reflects the different bias factors of 2MPZ galaxies in the three redshift shells, as discussed in Section 4.
+The best-fitting values for the effective linear bias parameters $b{\rm eff}$ are listed in Table 3 together with their 68 per cent confidence interval.
+The relative errors are in the range 20-30 per cent, to be compared with typical 10 per cent errors in the estimate of the LRG galaxies obtained by Thomas et al. (2011).
+Our results are also in good agreement with the 2MPZ galaxy linear bias parameters obtained by cross-correlating galaxy catalogues with CMB Planck maps to search for the integrated Sachs-Wolfe effect (Stölzner et al. 2017).